open-contracting/deploy/docs/how-to/kingfisher.rst

    ssh ocdskfs@scrape.kingfisher.open-contracting.org
    cd scrapyd/logs/kingfisher

 Scrapy statistics are extracted from the end of each log file every hour on the hour, into a new file ending in ``_report.log`` in the same directory as the log file.
-Access them as above, or, from the `jobs page <http://scrape.kingfisher.open-contracting.org/jobs>`__:
+Access as above, or, from the `jobs page <http://scrape.kingfisher.open-contracting.org/jobs>`__:

 -  Right-click on a "Log" link.
 -  Select "Copy Link" or similar.